-- 1.4.3.3 A KARE nurse will develop a KARDEX by transcribing from a Doctor's prescription or from an up to date KARDEX.
-They will do this in accordance with the NMBI's Guidance for Nurses and Midwives on Medication Management. - 1.4.3.4 Dietary supplements prescribed by a dietician or GP will be included on the individual's KARDEX - 1.4.3.5 A KARDEX must be signed by the prescribing doctor/dentist/consultant to be considered valid. - 1.4.3.6 Staff should retain the original KARDEX in the individual's records, a KARDEX should not be photocopied; the only exception to this is Short Breaks other than Home Share, where the KARDEX used during a Short Breaks is copied at the end of the stay to be retained as evidence of the support provided during the stay.
+- 1.4.3.3 A Kare nurse will develop a KARDEX by transcribing from an up-to-date doctor's prescription.
+They will do this in accordance with the NMBI's Guidance for Nurses and Midwives on Medication Management. - 1.4.3.4 Dietary supplements, or thickener for drinks prescribed by a dietician or physician will be included on the individual's KARDEX - 1.4.3.5 A KARDEX must be signed by the prescribing physician to be considered valid.
+Discontinued Medication must be dated and signed by the relevant physician in the discontinued section of the KARDEX. - 1.4.3.6 Staff should retain the original KARDEX in the individual's records, a KARDEX should not be photocopied; the only exception to this is Short Breaks other than Home Share, where the KARDEX used during a Short Breaks is copied at the end of the stay to be retained as evidence of the support provided during the stay.